 In our last post we introduced our new “Light Fights” blog series where we’ll spend the next several weeks comparing competing lighting technologies and seeing which ones come out the “winners” in their most commonly used applications.
-The two types of lights in today’s arena are LED and HID.
-LEDs have gotten a great deal of attention lately, but do they really have what it takes to outperform the tried-and-true favorites in the HID category?
+The two types of lights in today’s arena are LED vs HID.
+Light emitting diodes have gotten a great deal of attention lately, but do they really have what it takes to outperform the tried-and-true favorites in the HID category?
 Let’s find out…

 In the past, HID lights were often the go-to choice in applications where a large amount of visible light was needed in a sizeable area.
 For instance, they’re often found in streetlights, gymnasiums, stadiums, warehouses, and in high-ceilinged buildings.
 HID lights, however, are not a perfect solution as the light they produce isn’t always pleasing to the eye and many require an extended warm up time.
 Thanks to technological advancements, LEDs are now a viable alternative in many HID applications – although, they also come with their own set of pros and cons.

 Before we get into the advantages and disadvantages of HIDs and LEDs, let’s first get a better idea of what we’re dealing with by reviewing how each light operates.

 Light Emitting Diodes (LEDs)